rwdaigle/metrix/README.md

 ## Usage

-There are three types of metrics natively supported by Metrixs, `count`s, `sample`s and `measure`ments.
+There are three types of metrics natively supported by Metrix: `count`s, `sample`s and `measure`ments.

 ### Count